Thieso/AlarmPi/README.md

 ## Sound file

-The sound file used needs to be called `alarm_sound.wav` and must be placed in the working directory.
-In general it is easy to change this in the code in `alarm.py` to use different sound files.
+The sound file can be set in `Alarm.py` with the attribute `alarm_sound_file`

 ## Alarm time file

-For the code to work, it is assumed that there is a `alarm_time` file with the alarm time as its content in the current directory.
+For the code to work, it is assumed that there is a file containing the alarm time.
 The format of the content is simply `<hours(with possible leading zero)><minutes(with possible leading zero)>`.
 For example for an alarm at 8:05 the content needs to be 0805.
+The file location and name can be set in `Alarm.py` with the attribute `filename`

 ## Buttons